Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Climate and weather

 Daytime temperatures and humidity can be high at any time of the year and nights can be very cool.
 Please carry suitable clothing to accommodate all extremes.
 May to September is generally the driest period and the best time to visit, but heavy rain can fall at any time.
 During times of heavy rainfall, especially in the wet season (December to April), access roads may become impassable.
-For more information see the tourism links below.
+For more information see the tourism information links.
 Weather forecasts are available from the Bureau of Meteorology.

 Fuel and supplies